 Keeping a constant eye on trouble areas

 Police departments rely on reported crimes in developing their crime maps.
 Crime mapping allows police to develop heat maps that identify high crime areas, enabling them to concentrate on decreasing crime rates in these areas.
 However, for a variety of reasons, many violent crimes each year go unreported.

 Cities can deploy surveillance cameras in high crime areas can help police capture both reported and unreported crimes, giving them a better view of the situation in a particular area.
 These security cameras can be remotely connected back to any city building with an internet connection.
 Authorized users can even connect to the system remotely to monitor situations in real time.

 Crime maps allow businesses and individuals to better understand the neighborhoods in which they operate and live.
 If you own an office building in an area that has a high crime rate, you may want to adopt additional safety measure for your business, including installing security cameras.

 Many police departments have developed working relationships with local business owners in developing crime maps.
-Since local governments operate on limited budgets, police often partner with local businesses to supplement their crime map data, including obtaining footage from the business’ security cameras.
+Since local governments operate on limited budgets, police often partner with local businesses to supplement their crime map data, including obtaining footage from the local business’ security cameras for investigations.
 By working hand-in-hand with local government, business owners are able to take an active role in identifying crime in their neighborhoods and helping make their communities safer.